loader image

 Power Snatch:

-In this exercise, the barbell is placed on the front shoulder muscles and held with the hands, then the barbell is pressed over the head, using only the arms, i.e. no use of the legs.
+In this exercise, the barbell is placed on the front shoulder muscles and held with the hands, then the barbell is pressed over the head, pressing only from the arms, i.e. no use of the legs.

 Pukie the Clown:

-Pukie the Clown is a fictional comic character.
-It is said that "Pukie the Clown" has visited when an athlete has to vomit after a workout because he has exceeded his performance limit.
+Pukie the Clown is a fictional cartoon character.
+People say that "Pukie the Clown" has visited when an athlete has to throw up after a workout because they have exceeded their performance limit.

 Progression:

-Progression means progress or development.
+Progression means as much as progress or development.
 Difficult exercises are usually trained through parts of the overall exercise in order to learn the individual sequences.
-There are different stages to learning a pull-up, these are called progressions.
-The "pull-up progression" introduces a beginner to the pull-up through various exercises until he or she can do a pull-up.
+There are different levels to learning a pull-up, these are called progressions.
+The “Pull-Up Progression” guides a beginner through various exercises to the pull-up until they can do a pull-up.

 Prowler:

-The Prowler is a weight sled and is used for sprinting or pulling exercises, a very ingenious training device.
+The Prowler is a weight sled and is used for sprint or pull exercises, a very ingenious training device.

 Pull-Up:

-In a pull-up, the back of the hand points towards you and the thumbs point towards each other, this is the so-called pronation grip or overhand grip.
-The normal pull-up starts with the arms fully extended and is completed when the chin is over the bar.
-Many variations are used in CrossFit, e.g. the "kipping pull-up", "butterfly pull-up".
-You can also increase the range of motion by, for example, performing a pull-up where you have to touch the bar with your chest, this would be the so-called "chest-to-bar pull-up" (C2B).
-It is also possible to use weights, the so-called "weighted pull-ups".
+In a pull-up, the back of the hand faces you and the thumbs face each other, this is the so-called pronation grip or overhand grip.
+The normal pull-up starts with completely suspended arms and is completed when the chin is above the bar.
+In CrossFit, many variations are used, e.g. the "Kipping Pull-Up", "Butterfly Pull-Up".
+You can also increase the range of motion by, for example, performing a pull-up in which you have to touch the bar with your chest, this would be the so-called "Chest-to-Bar Pull-Up" (C2B).
+It is also possible to use weights, the so-called "weighted Pull-Ups".

 Push Jerk:

-Push Jerk describes the so-called standing push.
-The barbell rests on the front of the shoulders, the athlete then goes into a slight squat and accelerates the barbell upwards with an explosive knee and hip extension.
-As the barbell moves upwards, the athlete bends their knees and drops under the barbell so that they can stabilize the barbell overhead with outstretched arms.
-He then straightens his legs and stands in an upright position.
+The push jerk is also called a 'stand up push'.
+The barbell rests on the front of the shoulders, now the athlete goes into a light squat and with the help of an explosive knee and hip extension, he accelerates the barbell upwards.
+While the barbell moves upwards, the athlete squats down and thus drops under the barbell so that he can stabilize the barbell with outstretched arms above his head.
+Then he stretches his legs and stands in an upright position.

 Push Press:

-Push press describes the so-called swing press.
-The barbell rests on the front of the shoulders, then the athlete bends their knees slightly and, with the help of an explosive knee and hip extension, accelerates the barbell upwards, using the momentum created by the hip extension.
-He then pushes the barbell through with his arms until the barbell can be stabilized above his head with outstretched arms.
-The legs are extended in the second part of the movement.
+The push press is also called a 'swing press'.
+The barbell rests on the front of the shoulders, now the athlete goes into a light squat and with the help of an explosive knee and hip extension, he accelerates the barbell upwards, using the momentum generated by the hip extension.
+He then pushes the barbell through with his arms until the barbell can be stabilized with outstretched arms above his head.
+The legs are stretched in the second part of the movement.

 Push Up: